Police: California officer killed by gang member

 "I can honestly say on behalf of the all officers, he was the best of the best," Piper said of Boyer.
 "Our community knows him and they would say the same thing."

-Piper said Boyer, who died at a hospital, was a "a fantastic officer" who climbed the ranks from a job as a dispatcher.
+Boyer, who died at a hospital, was a "a fantastic officer" who climbed the ranks from a job as a dispatcher.
 "Keith was very humble," Piper said.

 A divorced father of grown children, Boyer had recently talked about retirement, Piper said.

-The chief said he played in a band with Boyer, who was a drummer.
+The chief said he had played in a band with Boyer, who was a drummer.

 Condolences for Boyer and best wishes for Hazel's recovery poured in from law enforcement.